Batman: Under the Hood

-The story was notable for bringing long-dead Batman supporting character Jason Todd back to life, and reimagining him as a brutally violent antihero known as the Red Hood.
+The story was notable for bringing long-dead Batman ally Jason Todd, the second Robin, back to life, and reimagining him as a brutally violent and vengeful antihero known as the Red Hood.
 Writer Jeph Loeb suggested in his Batman story "Hush" that Jason may, in fact, be alive, and Winick attached his return story to Jason's appearance in "Hush", before building an entire story around it.
-In summer 2010, Winick penned the six-issue arc, "Red Hood: The Lost Years", further detailing Jason's return and his training across the globe before his eventual collaboration with his former mentor's nemesis, Hush.
-In Summer 2010, the arc was adapted as a DC Universe Animated Original Movie entitled Batman: Under the Red Hood, earning widespread acclaim from critics and audiences.
+In the summer of 2010, Winick penned the six-issue arc, "Red Hood: The Lost Days", further detailing Jason's return and his training across the globe before his eventual collaboration with his former mentor's foe, Hush.
+The same year, the arc was adapted as a DC Universe Animated Original Movie entitled Batman: Under the Red Hood, earning widespread acclaim from critics and audiences.

 Background

 In 1988, writer Jim Starlin wrote the Batman story "A Death in the Family", that featured Jason Todd's death at the hands of the Joker.
-The story of Jason Todd remained virtually untouched for the better part of 15 years, until the character appeared to have been active in the "Hush" storyline.
+The story of Jason Todd remained virtually untouched for the better part of 15 years, until the character appeared to have been active in the "Batman: Hush" storyline.
 Although it was later revealed that Clayface had posed as Jason, the end of "Hush" raised questions about the whereabouts of Jason's body, as it was not in its grave.